Malfoy/BCOOL/README.md

 `IT WORKS with ntcard!`

-If only the first message is present, you can still use Bcool but you need to give a size of k to perform correction
+If only the first message is present, you can still use Bcool but you need to give a size of k to perform correction.